Dependence Logics in Temporal Settings: A general logic of temporal dependence

-It is instructive to notice that the relation $\sim_{\emptyset}$ in a standard relational model is the universal relation, which is not involved in the setting of $\mathsf{DFD}^{\neq\emptyset}$.
-Given a standard relational model, states $s$, $t$ are called `$X$-equivalent' if $s\sim_Xt$.
+In a standard relational model, states $s,t$ are called `$X$-equivalent' if $s\sim_Xt$.
 Now let us turn to our semantics on standard relational models.

-\begin{definition} Given a pointed model $(\bM,s)$ and a $\mathsf{DFD}$-formula $\varphi$, the following recursion defines when $\varphi$ \emph{is true in} $\bM$ \emph{at} $s$, written $s\vDash_{\bM}\varphi$ (where we suppress the truth clauses for operators that read exactly as in Definition \ref{def-semantics-dynamic-model}):
+\begin{definition} Given a pointed model $(\bM,s)$ and a formula $\varphi\in\mathcal{L}^{\dag}$, the following recursion defines when $\varphi$ \emph{is true in} $\bM$ \emph{at} $s$, written $s\vDash_{\bM}\varphi$ (where we suppress the truth clauses for operators that read exactly as the standard interpretation):

 \end{definition}